Why did Jesus choose 12 disciples?

 Philip is the third Apostle called to the mission by the Saviour Jesus Christ.

 Bartholomew was of Gilead.
 He preached the Gospel first in Syria and Upper Asia, India, then in Armenia the Great, and Alvan, the city of Armenia.

-Thomas, who is called Twin, was from Paneada, the city of Galilee.
+Thomas, called Twin, was from Canada, the city of Galilee.
 And when our Lord Jesus Christ was on earth with men.
-And was walking through cities and villages teaching the people and healing all affections.
+And was walking through towns and villages, teaching the people and healing all affections.
 Then Thomas, hearing His preaching and seeing His miracles.
-Drew near to Him with eagerness, and walked after Him.
-Not being wearied by the sweet words and the sight of His holy face.
+Drew was near to Him with eagerness and walked after Him.
+He was not wearied by the sweet words and the sight of His holy face.